mattkrick/redux-socket-cluster/README.md

 The `socketClusterOptions` are identical to the options you'd pass in to the client socketCluster (http://socketcluster.io/#!/docs/api-socketcluster-client).

-The `options` has only 1 property: `keepAlive`, which takes a value in milliseconds.
+`options` has the following properties:
-This keeps the socket connection alive after navigating away from the component.
+- `keepAlive`: The number of milliseconds to keep the socket connection alive after navigating away from the component.
+Defaults to 15 seconds.
 Say the client subs to 1000 items & accidently clicks a link that unmounts the component, if they make it back to the component before the time expires, you won't have to start a new connection or resend those 1000 documents.
 Plus, any docs that came in while they were away will be there too.
 Neat!
+- `AuthEngine`: a class that takes in a redux `store` and creates a socket cluster `AuthEngine`.

 NOTES:
  - This setup assumes you've already given the client a token (probably via HTTP).
 If you'd like socket-cluster to